S-GRPO: Unified Post-Training for Large Vision-Language Models: Preliminary

 \subsection{The Cold-Start Challenge and Optimization Collapse}

-While GRPO effectively explores multiple trajectories, it heavily relies on the assumption that the unaligned base policy can spontaneously generate at least some correct trajectories within a group to establish a meaningful contrastive gradient.
+While GRPO explores multiple trajectories effectively, it relies on the unaligned base policy spontaneously generating at least some correct trajectories within a group to establish a meaningful contrastive gradient.

-However, in specialized visual domains evaluated by strict verifiers, the base model suffers from a severe \textit{cold-start problem}.
-The probability of spontaneously generating a valid response is infinitesimally small.
-Consequently, all $G$ sampled trajectories are likely to fail, resulting in uniformly zero or negative rewards $(e.g., r_i = 0 \text{ for all } i)$.
+However, in specialized visual domains evaluated by strict verifiers, the base model suffers from a severe \textit{cold-start problem}: the probability of spontaneously generating a valid response is infinitesimally small, so all $G$ sampled trajectories are likely to fail, resulting in uniformly zero rewards (e.g., $r_i = 0$ for all $i$).
 When this occurs, the group statistics collapse:

-According to Eq. (\ref{eqn:grpo_adv}), this leads to uninformative, near-zero advantage estimates ($\hat{A}_i \approx 0$).
+According to Eq. \ref{eqn:grpo_adv}, this leads to uninformative, near-zero advantage estimates ($\hat{A}_i \approx 0$).
 The contrastive signals vanish, causing an \textit{optimization collapse} where learning completely stalls.
 This fundamental limitation motivates our proposed unified approach, which actively injects supervisory signals into the RL exploration loop to dynamically break the optimization deadlock.